Lake Turkana

-The area still sees few visitors, being two days' drive from Nairobi.
+The area sees few visitors, being a two day drive from Nairobi.
 The lake is also an imaginary boundary of the Rendille and Borana and Oromo to the Turkana land.
 The area is primarily clay-based and is more alkaline than seawater.

 Toponymy

 After the independence of Kenya, the president, Mzee Jomo Kenyatta, renamed it in 1975 after the Turkana, the predominant tribe there.
 The Turkana refer to the lake as Anam Ka'alakol, meaning "the sea of many fish".
 It is from the name Ka'alakol that Kalokol, a town on the western shore of Lake Turkana, east of Lodwar, derives its name.
 The previous indigenous Turkana name for Lake Turkana was Anam a Cheper.
 Natives who live around Lake Turkana include the Turkana, Rendille, Gabbra, Daasanach, Hamar Koke, Karo, Nyagatom, Mursi, Surma, and Molo peoples.
-For the location of many of these peoples, refer to the dialect map in the article.
+For the location of many of these peoples refer to the dialect map in the article.